Five Studies Pushing the Limits of Science

 This year’s Kilachand fund awards will support pioneering research across engineering and life sciences

-In 2018, BU trustee Rajen Kilachand (Questrom’74, Hon.’14) made a historic gift of $115 million, $100 million of which established the Rajen Kilachand Fund for Integrated Life Sciences and Engineering, supporting interdisciplinary research and solutions to some of today’s biggest challenges in the life sciences.
+In 2018, BU trustee Rajen Kilachand (Questrom’74, Hon.’14) made a historic gift of $115 million to Boston University, $100 million of which established the Rajen Kilachand Fund for Integrated Life Sciences and Engineering, supporting interdisciplinary research and solutions to some of today’s biggest challenges in the life sciences.

 This year, five BU research teams have received new Kilachand fund awards after winning a University-wide funding competition judged by an advisory committee.
 They will use the support to develop innovations in artificial intelligence, treatment for neurodegenerative disorders, medical imaging technology, protein sequencing, and microRNA research.